filisko/testable-functions/README.md

 This class is like a proxy to PHP functions.
 It uses the `__call` hook internally to forward function calls to PHP, and it also wraps PHP's language constructs like `require` inside functions.
 This way, you have already abstracted yourself from using PHP directly.

-Using this class can be particularly useful for code that involves IO operations because later on the result of those can be easily altered for testing purposes.
+Using this class can be particularly useful for code that involves IO operations because later on, the result can be easily altered for testing purposes.

 Imagine the following code as production code: